kel151/mio_v1/README.md

 I plan to feature a checkout system that is as straightforward, reliable, and quick as I can manage.
 In essence, I'm aiming to ensure that the user is left with a positive emotional response.
 It is important to me to make sure that they <strong>want</strong> to come back again.</p>
-<p>However, due to time constraints, I aim to go live with the MVP (Minimum Viable Product).
+<p>However, due to time constraints, I aim to go live with the <strong>MVP</strong> (Minimum Viable Product).
 This basically means that
 the project will contain the essential features that allow it to present and function well.
 There are other features that I would like to include, but I will not have the time, skill set, and resources to do so.</p>